veryl-lang/doc/book/src/07_appendix/02_semantic_error.md

 This error is reported when the referenced item cannot be imported (e.g. it is private or not a valid import target).

+### invalid_initial_assign

+This error is reported when a variable is assigned in an `initial` block, either by an assignment statement or through an output argument of a function call such as `$readmemh`.
+ASIC synthesizers ignore `initial` statements, so this is only valid where the target device initializes the variable at configuration time.
+Add `#[allow(initial_assign)]` to the declaration of the variable in that case, or initialize it by reset instead.
+A variable declared inside the `initial` block is a procedural local and is not reported.

 ### invalid_lsb

 This error is reported when the `lsb` keyword appears in a context where the corresponding